 - If you tested out of taking EFL classes, you may need additional testing before you meet with an academic advisor.

-- If you did not need the Accuplacer ESL test due to AP, SAT, or ACT scores or US college English credit, meet with an academic advisor.
+- If you did not need the Accuplacer ESL test due to AP, SAT, or ACT scores or US college English credit, you can meet with an academic advisor in the Advising Center located in the Wynn Center (Building 10), room 10-200.

 Durham Tech now offers a tuition payment plan.